nigelph/nigelph/README.md

-### Education
+## 🎓 Education:
-🎓 Graduate at Auckland University of Technology (AUT) and completed a Bachelors of Computer and Information Sciences majoring in Software Development.
+🏫 Graduate at Auckland University of Technology (AUT) and completed a Bachelors of Computer and Information Sciences majoring in Software Development.

 ⬆️ Currently **upskilling** with MissionReadyHQ